-The legal scope of practice for licensed nurses in Texas is dependent upon the educational preparation in vocational nursing education programs.
-LVNs provide a wide range of nursing care through the roles of Member of the Profession, Provider of Patient-Centered Care, Patient Safety Advocate, and Member of the Health Care Team.
+The legal scope of practice for licensed nurses in Texas is dependent upon the educational preparation in professional and graduate nursing education programs.
+RNs provide a wide range of nursing care through the roles of Member of the Profession, Provider of Patient-Centered Care, Patient Safety Advocate, and Member of the Health Care Team.

-DECs of graduates of Texas Nursing Programs include 25 basic competencies within the four nursing roles and describe the required outcomes for LVN education with progressive differentiation of competency levels for each educational level.
+DECs of graduates of Texas Nursing Programs include 25 basic competencies within the four nursing roles and describe the required outcomes for RN education with progressive differentiation of competency levels for each educational level.